abayochocoball/hollow_memories/README.md

 *These limitations are due to the streams available from youtube and container type that can contain the streams.

-### How do I download members only videos?
-1. Be a member.
-2. Add authentication flags to the command https://github.com/ytdl-org/youtube-dl/blob/master/README.md#authentication-options

-Complete instructions will be coming.

 ### How do I... ?
 Read the manuals
 1. https://github.com/ytdl-org/youtube-dl/blob/master/README.md